Neutral gas phase distribution from HI morphology: phase separation with scattering spectra and variational autoencoders: Results

 \subsubsection{Decompose \ion{H}{1} Emission with VAE Priors}

 We propose that the VAE clusters shown in Figures \ref{fig:prior_dist_galfa} correspond to different phases in this regime and utilize them as prior information to constrain the decomposition.
 Sampling from the VAE cluster distribution and making use of the generative process described by Equation \ref{eq:loss_syn}, we produce 300 realizations for each of the CNM, WNM, and noise components respectively, similar to the examples shown in Figure \ref{fig:vae_synthsis_galfa}.
 The component separation proceeds in two steps.
 First we perform denoising on the input patches using the noise priors and assuming statistical independence between noise and the data components.
 Then WNM is separated from the denoised image leaving the residual as the CNM.
 The CNM is initialized as zero, so no assumptions are introduced except for the morphological constraints learned by the VAE model from the distribution of the input maps.
 We show the component separation result for an example sightline over multiple velocity channels in Figure \ref{fig:phase_decomp_galfa}.
 Visual inspection of the different components shows that the phase separation algorithm is able to coherently extract the dense, filamentary CNM-like features from the diffuse WNM-like background for a diverse range of input patches.
 The denoising also performs well even for very low-SNR patches.
-The denoising results are examined in more detail in Appendix \ref{appx:denoising}.
+However, the noise map separated from some low SNR inputs still show small-scale data residuals, like the third row panels in Figure \ref{fig:phase_decomp_galfa}, which has SNR $< 0.2$.
+This is related to an limitation of our statistics-based component separation model, which is not deterministic at all scales, and less sensitive to small-scale artifacts.
+The limitations are discussed more in Section \ref{subsubsec:limitations}, while the denoising results are examined in more detail in Appendix \ref{appx:denoising}.
 We examine the decomposition of the CNM component more quantitatively in the following section by comparing our CNM map to previous work.